OpenMS/pyopenms-docs/docs/source/user_guide/adduct_detection.rst

 | **Suggested follow up step:**
 | The resulting feature map can be exported to a pandas DataFrame with adduct information from the *dc_charge_adducts* feature meta values.
-| Multiple feature maps can be `combined using the feature linking algorithms <feature_linking.html>`_.
+| Multiple :term:`feature maps` can be `combined using the feature linking algorithms <feature_linking.html>`_.
 Each consensus feature will get a new meta value *best ion* based on the most common annotated adduct within the consensus feature group.

 .. code-block:: python